0

 Frequently Asked Questions

-Q: Who are the members of DMDA?
+Q: Who were the members of DMDA?

 Q: Who started DMDA?
-Who is the director or head of DMDA?

 Q: What is the the difference between the DMDA Interoperability Working Group (DMDA-IWG) and DMDA?